John L. Sampson

-John L. Sampson (born June 17, 1965) is an American former politician and convicted felon.
-A Democrat, Sampson represented District 19 in the New York State Senate from 1997 to 2015.
+John Llewllyn Sampson (born June 17, 1965) is an American former politician and convicted felon.
+A Democrat, Sampson represented district 19 in the New York State Senate from 1997 to 2015.
 He is of Guyanese heritage.
 Sampson became Senate Democratic Leader in June 2009 and served as Senate Minority Leader from January 2011 to December 2012.
 Sampson forfeited his Senate seat when he was convicted of federal felony charges on July 24, 2015.
 On January 18, 2017, he was sentenced to five years in prison.

 Education and early legal career

 Sampson earned his B.A. in Political Science from Brooklyn College and a J.D. from Albany Law School (class of 1991).
 He was a member of the Board of Trustees of Albany Law School.

-Sampson worked as law clerk with the Department of Environmental Conservation and as a Staff Attorney to the Legal Aid Society of New York.
+Sampson worked for the Department of Environmental Conservation and as a Staff Attorney to the Legal Aid Society of New York.

 Starting in 1994, he worked as an attorney for the law firm of Alter and Barbaro, Esqs.

 Political career

 Elected in 1996 to the New York State Senate, Sampson served in the Senate from 1997 to July 2015.
-He was the Chairman of the Senate Judiciary Committee and Deputy Majority Leader for State/Federal Relations.
-He was also the ranking minority member of the Senate Health Committee.
-Sampson represented Senate District 19 in Brooklyn.
+He served as chairman of the Senate Ethics Committee and the Senate Administrative Regulations Review Commission, and was the first African-American to serve as chairman of the Senate Judiciary Committee.
+Sampson represented Senate district 19 in Brooklyn.

-Sampson had the distinction of being the first African-American to serve as the Chairman of the Senate Judiciary Committee.
-He also served as Chair of the Senate Ethics Committee and the Senate Administrative Regulations Review Commission.

-In 2005, Sampson made an unsuccessful bid to become District Attorney of Kings County, New York, opposing the incumbent, Charles "Joe" Hynes.
+In 2005, Sampson made an unsuccessful bid to become District Attorney of Kings County, New York, opposing the incumbent, Charles J. Hynes.

 On June 15, 2009, Sampson was elevated to the leadership of the Democratic Conference of the State Senate.
 As conference chairman, he was responsible for the day-to-day operations and the legislative agenda of the Democratic caucus.
 He served in leadership alongside former Majority Leader and Temporary Senate President Malcolm Smith.
-From January 2011 to December 2012, he served as Senate Minority Leader.
 On December 17, 2012, Sampson was ousted from his leadership post when Democrats elected Andrea Stewart-Cousins as Senate Democratic Leader.